ben-xD/talkdash/README.md

 ## TODOs

+- Disable Google Auth fully (make it easy to toggle)
 - TODO show logged in page after logging in or signing up
 - Redirect to `/sign-in` if 401 error is received
 - Implement GitHub and Google OAuth.
 See https://lucia-auth.com/oauth/